How Japanese Woodblock Prints are Made

 As each print was commissioned by a publisher, traditional ukiyo-e artists in Edo prepared designs that they knew their publishers favoured.
 Even in this early stage of the creation of a woodblock print, it wasn’t unusual for several people to be involved.
 Artists might, for example, produce a complete drawing now and then, but they also often concerned themselves with drawing the main figures and the backdrop of a scene instead, leaving the details to advanced pupils or copyists (hikko).

-Unlike today, there was another hurdle a design had to clear before it could be turned into a print.
 Every finished drawing needed to be shown to a censor who was either a representative of the wholesale dealer or a government official and who would need to approve or reject the design.
 This is because the size of a woodblock print and the number of colours used in a single print were subject to censorship in Japan during the Edo period.

 An approved design was covered with a thin sheet of minogami (traditional Japanese paper) that made it possible to trace the lines of the drawing using black ink.
 The resulting traced image was the same size as the finished print and was referred to as the final block copy (hanshita-e).